library(marginaleffects)

 For clarity of presentation, we substitute these estimates into the model equation:

-To make a prediction for a particular individual, we simply plug-in the characteristics of a person into this equation.
-For example, the predicted probability that Outcome equals 1 for an 18 to 35 year-old in the treatment group is:
+To make a prediction for a particular individual, we simply plug-in the characteristics of that person into Equation 5.2.
+For example, the predicted probability that Outcome equals 1 for an 18 to 35 year-old in the treatment group is

 \[\begin{align*} Pr(\text{Outcome}=1) = \Phi \left (-0.782 + 1.992 \cdot 1 + 0.044 \cdot 1 + 0.248 \cdot 0 \right )\\ \end{align*}\]